-The historic accommodation at 1850 Casa Perea and Casita Kantuta beckons you off the busy byways to enjoy the peacefulness and beauty of the Village of Corrales.
+Our two-room, short-term rental suite in historic Casa Perea, Casita Kantuta, beckons you off the busy byways to enjoy the peacefulness and beauty of the Village of Corrales.
 Stop, relax, sit back, and stay awhile.
-Enjoy our beautiful landscaped gardens, the sweeping views of the Sandia mountains, and access to the major acequia, an irrigation canal, and its pathways adjacent to our property.
+Enjoy our beautiful landscaped gardens, the sweeping views of the Sandia mountains, and access out our back door to pathways along a major acequia, an irrigation canal.

 - 2 – Bedrooms (1 King/ 1 Full)

 - Private Patio

 - High Speed Wireless Internet